aichemydev/Wring_docs/docs/APPS/Set Up Apps.md

 ![Session Replay](/img/pag6.png)

-Upon creating the app, you will encounter a set of buttons, each serving a distinct purpose within the interface.
+Upon creating the Project, you will encounter a set of buttons, each serving a distinct purpose within the interface.
 Let's delve into the functionalities they offer:

 ![Session Replay](/img/pag11.png)